 We also believe there are new market opportunities for our CMOS image sensors.
 Although it seems relatively challenging for us to gain significant market share in conventional RGB camera, we do think there are various interesting and different applications in imaging.
-On top of our legacy products in laptop and multimedia, we've launched two computer vision sensor product lines, i.e., near infrared ("NIR") sensor and Always-on-Sensor ("AoS").
-NIR sensor is the key building stone for passive as well as active computer vision system.
+On top of our legacy products in laptop and multimedia, we've developed two technologies for computer vision, i.e., near infrared ("NIR") sensor and Always-on-Sensor ("AoS").
+NIR sensor is a building stone for passive as well as active computer vision system.
 With the special design in pixel architecture and materials, our NIR sensor provides industry leading Quantum Efficiency ("QE") to absorb NIR signal.
-In the collaboration with our partners in structured light, NIR plays an important role in the receiver.
-AoS, on the other hand, is an IoT sensor which consumes only several micro watt to do people detection, eye ball tracking, and other cool features.
+AoS, on the other hand, is a specific sensor which consumes only several micro watts to do people detection, eye ball tracking, and other cool features.
 New sensor architectures, readout, pixel, and the corresponding slim algorithms are integrated together to contribute the always-on feature.
+Himax is the industry leader in these two new technologies.
 Given that the two new exciting product lines just hit the market, it's still quite new to the industry.
 To build up the competition barrier, we have also devoted ourselves and pour a lot of resources into making the product lines more mature.
 As a result, these two new products take time to bear some fruits.